schardot/schardot/README.md

 ## 👋 Hi, I’m @schardot
 👀 I'm a Software Engineering student at 42 Berlin, transitioning from a background in hospitality.
 With over **6 years of experience** in operations, I’m now channeling my problem-solving and analytical skills into backend development.
-I'm passionate about building scalable and efficient solutions with **C**, **Golang**, **PostgreSQL**, and more. 🚀

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=schardot&layout=compact)